Aliengame2007/travel-journal-react/README.md

-# travel-journal-react
+# travel-journal
- an amazing travel journal in react
+ an travel journal in React